Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Express decreased irritability

-- Report feeling control for factors contributing to fear
+- Report feeling control over factors likely contributing to fear

 - Demonstrate effective anxiety-reducing techniques, either cognitive or behavioral